Absulit/points/README.md

 }
 ```

 The `defaultVertexBody` returns a `Fragment` struct that provides the parameters for `frag.js` , it adds a ratio parameter with the ratio of the width and height of the canvas, and the mouse position as a `vec2<f32>` .
-The mouse position is different from the `params.mouseX` and `params.mouseY` , but it uses its values to calculate them in the UV space.
+The mouse position is different from the `params.mouse.x` and `params.mouse.y` , but it uses its values to calculate them in the UV space.
 The uv is ratio corrected, meaning that if your canvas is wider than taller, a portion of the uv will be out of bounds to mantain the aspect ratio.
 This might change later to a new uv[some name] to differentiate them, and still have the regular uv space to calculate the screen.
 Right now if you need to do that in a different canvas size rather than a 1:1 dimension, you have to use ratio to deconstruct the original value.

 ```rust
 // defaultStructs.js